upbound/docs/content/core-concepts/adding-dependencies.md

   repository: xpkg.upbound.io/<userOrg>/<userProject>
 ```

-## Managing dependency versions
+## Manage dependency versions

-There are a few ways to managing dependency versions within your control plane project.
+You can manage dependencies in your control plane projects in two ways:

 1. In your `upbound.yaml` file, you can update the versions of your dependencies, and then run the [up dependency update-cache]({{< ref
 "reference/cli/command-reference" >}}) command.
 <!--- TODO(tr0njavolta): update CLI ref link --->

-2. You can rerun the [up dependency add]({{< ref
+1. You can rerun the [up dependency add]({{< ref
 "reference/cli/command-reference" >}}) command with the new version
 provided for a specific dependency.
-This will update the dependency cache
+This updates the dependency cache
 automatically.
 <!--- TODO(tr0njavolta): update CLI ref link --->

-If you wish to wipe the entire dependency cache to a clean state, you can run
+To wipe the dependency cache, run
 the [up dependency clean-cache]({{< ref
 "reference/cli/command-reference" >}}) command.
 <!--- TODO(tr0njavolta) update CLI ref link --->